News and the Abstract Truth

 What price, Glory?

 Real athletes work hard, doggedly, to get to a point where they can do something special.
-But for most athletes, that special moment surfaces by surprise, leaping out of an ongoing stream of committed but "usual" effort.
+But for most athletes, that special moment surfaces rarely, and by surprise, leaping out of an ongoing stream of committed but "just the usual" effort.

 Sometimes, out of nowhere, the athlete arrives in “the zone”; everything is clicking, the hard is easy, and the success comes, but not accountable to anything done differently.